 AI Scientist and Research Advisor specializing in computer vision, machine learning/deep learning, and agentic workflows.
 8+ years across research and academia, leading projects from method development through deployment in maritime, agriculture, desalination/clean water, and sustainability.
 Principal Investigator on a Government of India–funded AI-based weed eradication initiative, with published research and patents in applied AI and autonomous systems.

-Project Harrison is a California Non-Profit Public Benefit Corporation, organized exclusively for educational and scientific purposes.
-We operate without profit motive, reinvesting all resources into community-driven maritime and data science initiatives.
+Project Harrison is a California Non-Profit Public Benefit Corporation organized exclusively for educational and scientific purposes.
+We operate without profit motive — reinvesting all resources into open maritime and data science initiatives.
+We are independent in governance and accountable to the communities we serve.